Skip to content

 Is a car subscription worth it?

 That really depends on what you want from a car-ownership experience.
-If you’re looking for the most affordable way to own a car, subscriptions are unlikely to be the best choice – they tend to cost more on a monthly basis than a PCP finance deal or a lease, and restrict your ability to shop around for insurance and maintenance costs.
+If you’re looking for the most affordable way to own a car, subscriptions are unlikely to be the best choice.
+They tend to cost more on a monthly basis than a PCP finance deal or a lease, and restrict your ability to shop around for roadside cover and maintenance costs.

-If a car subscription isn’t for you, why not check out the purchase and finance options Motorpoint offers across its huge selection of nearly new cars.
+If a car subscription isn’t for you, why not check out the flexible purchase and finance options Motorpoint offers across its huge selection of nearly new and used cars.
 For more choices, take a look at our picks for the best cheap-to-run cars.

 Car subscription FAQs